Nagen Sarma

 Nagen Sarma was an Indian politician hailing from Assam.
 Nagen was the general secretary of Asom Gana Parishad.
-He was a three times MLA from Nalbari constituency and served as PWD Minister and Forest minister for the Government of Assam.
+He was a three-time MLA from Nalbari constituency and served as the public works and forest minister for the Government of Assam.

 Death

-Sarma was killed in a car ambush by United Liberation Front of Asom (Ulfa).
+On Feb 27, 2000, Sarma was killed in a car ambush by United Liberation Front of Asom (ULFA).
+Intelligence agencies had alerted the state government the previous year that three cabinet ministers, including Sarma, were vulnerable to attacks by the separatists.